Port

 Browse for local souvenirs, time permitting, before lunch at a leading hotel in Cairo.

 Visit the famous Egyptian Museum of Antiquities, located in the heart of Cairo, and wander through time, starting from the Archaic Pre-Dynastic Period and into the Old, Middle and New Kingdoms.
-This brilliant facility houses the world's most important collection of Egyptian antiquities from 2700 BC to the 6th century AD, with thousands of statues, jewels, and artifacts from nearly every period of ancient Egypt.
-Admire the amazing treasures of Tutankhamon, the boy-king, including his funereal mask made from solid gold and still perfectly preserved.
-There are twelve rooms filled with treasures from King Tut's tomb, which was discovered in 1922, virtually untouched.
+This brilliant facility houses the world's most important collection of Egyptian antiquities, spanning from 2700 BC to the 6th century AD, featuring thousands of statues, jewels, and artifacts from nearly every period of ancient Egypt.

 Finally, relax for the motorcoach ride back to Alexandria and the ship.